-Xomega.Net provides multiple ways to run a single or multiple generators based on the changes you have made, and depending on the generators.
+Xomega.Net provides multiple ways to run single or multiple generators based on the changes you have made and depending on the generators.

 Running multiple generators

 The most common generation use case is to run multiple generators on the entire model at once, in order to regenerate everything that you need from your model.
 This process may take longer, but it guarantees that all your model changes will be reflected in the regenerated artifacts.